| 365 Analysis BIG OIL 12/08/02 by Jeff Dieffenbach The U.S. Men’s National Team survived two scares in advancing to

 deny the allegations, the expected Honduran win would certainly have

+altered the playing field for the Red, White, and Blue.
 By virtue of it’s home win against Jamaica, the U.S. would

 instead have found itself sitting third at 16 points, behind Costa